tehsinchen/Deep_Position_List/README.md

 ## Results

 Below is the video that recorded the full operation of going to the preset destinations in position list, centralizing the cell and finding the focal plane.
-The process of centralizing was speeded up 15 times, 0.8x for finding focus, 1.2x for going to the next position.
+The process of centralizing was speeded up 15 times, 0.8x for finding focus and 1.2x for going to the next position.

 ![image](https://github.com/tehsinchen/Deep_Position_List/blob/main/operation_demo/position_list_autofocus.gif)